 Please recognize that this information is provided as a courtesy.
-As policy does change periodically we suggest that students take the time and initiative to research and confirm their own individual starting pay rate based on their unique qualifications.
-Please go to https://jobs.civilservice.louisiana.gov/ and click the link entitled "Job Pay Levels" in the "Resources" box on the lower left-hand corner of the page.
+As policy does change periodically, we suggest that students take the time and initiative to research and confirm their own individual starting pay rate based on their unique qualifications.
+Please go to https://jobs.civilservice.louisiana.gov/.
 You can then search for your future job title and view the most current job and salary details.
 Should you have further questions it is strongly recommended that you ask your supervisor to point you in the right direction within the agency.
 Current DCFS administrative staff and human resources professional in your region are the most knowledgeable about DCFS practices and employment procedures and have the most up-to date information with which to advise you, and given your unique situation, are the best able to answer questions about your future employment.